 You think you know the subject, but you have so many questions.
 How much of your story should you tell?
 Should you include stories from other people?
 Is research necessary?
 What is the best structure?
 Who is the audience?
 And how long will this thing take anyway?

 If any of this sounds familiar, I invite you to take a deep breath.
-Yes, writing a book—especially one based on your own life experiences—can be intimidating.
+Yes, writing a book—especially one based on your own knowledge and life experiences—can be intimidating.
 But it will also be one of the most energizing, life-changing, life-affirming, spiritually charged and personally rewarding things you ever do.

 How Coaching Works